-A. Provisions for Expedited Administrative Hearing.
+- A. Provisions for Expedited Administrative Hearing.
 Expedited Administrative Hearing is an irrevocable waiver of the Applicant's right to the process described in Rules 7 through 12.
 The goal of the Expedited Administrative Hearing process is to complete the Hearing in less than six months.
-The Hearing Officer's Proposed Findings of Fact and Recommended Decision will be based only on the Administrative Record and written arguments without in-person testimony or argument.

-Formatted: Font: Cambria

-Administrative Review and Hearing Policy Adopted February 19, 2002 Last Revised

-Availability of Expedited Administrative Hearing.

-An Expedited Administrative Hearing is only available for those casesThe Clerk will serve the Administrative Record pursuant to Rule 2.B.2.
-If a Party requests a hardcopy of the record, one (1) will be provided to them

-Pursuant to Rule 10.H., after the Administrative Record has been served, parties are no longer permitted to submit additional medical reports or other documentary evidence except for purposes of impeachment, unless the Party demonstrates good cause to the satisfaction of the Hearing Officer pursuant to Rule 11.I.

-Should OCERS staff determine that OCERS General Counsel determines the process is appropriate.

-The determination as to whether Expedited Administrative Hearing is appropriate will be made in the sole discretion of the OCERS General Counsel, on a case by case basis.
-In doing so, the General Counsel will consider whether: there are any material facts in dispute; whether the introduction of testamentary evidence is likely to clarify the issues; whether there is controlling legal authority; and whether the Applicant's condition is such that time is of the essence incompleting the Hearing process.
+The Hearing Officer's Proposed Findings of Fact and Recommended Decision will be based only on the Administrative Record and written arguments without in-person testimony or argument. - B. Availability of Expedited Administrative Hearing. - 1.
+An Expedited Administrative Hearing is only available for those cases that OCERS General Counsel determines the process is appropriate. - 2.
+The determination as to whether Expedited Administrative Hearing is appropriate will be made in the sole discretion of the OCERS General Counsel, on a case-by-case basis.
+In doing so, the General Counsel will consider whether: there are any material facts in dispute; whether the introduction of testamentary evidence is likely to clarify the issues; whether there is controlling legal authority; and whether the Applicant's condition is such that time is of the essence in completing the Hearing process. - 3.
+In the event the General Counsel determines that a matter is appropriate for Expedited Administrative Hearing, the Clerk will notify the Applicant of this determination and the Applicant's right to accept or reject the Expedited Administrative Hearing along with a form in which to do so.
+The Applicant may file the acceptance or rejection any time prior to the Clerk's service of the Administrative Record on the Parties.

-- 3. In the event the General Counsel determines that a matter is appropriate for ExpeditedAdministrative Hearinga supplemental IME report from OCERS' Panel Physician is necessary, the Clerk will notify the Applicant of this determination and the Applicant's right to accept orreject the Expedited Administrative Hearing along with a form in which to do so.
-The Applicant may file the acceptance or rejection any time prior to the Clerk's service of the Administrative Record on the Parties. - A. Timeline.
-The Expedited Administrative Hearing will be conducted according to the following timeline. - 5.
-Within ten (10)days of the date the Clerk serves the Administrative Record in accordance with Rule 5, each party may lodge with the Clerk any additional written evidence that it seeks to rely on in addition to the Administrative Record. - 6.
-Within thirty (30) days of the date the Clerk serves the Administrative Record, the Applicant wifile a Statement of Issues of not more than five (5) pages setting forth the Applicant's contentions. - 7.
-Within ten (10)days after the Clerk serves Appellant's Statement of Issues on Respondent, Respondent will file a Statement of Issues of not more than five (5) pages setting forth its-contentions. - 8.
-Within sixty (60) days from the date Respondent files its Statement of Issues, the and Hearing Officer will file the Proposed Findings of Fact and Recommended Decision in conformance with Rule 14.
-Notwithstanding the timeframes for objections set out in Rule 14C, objections will be filed within ten (10) days, and responses thereto likewise will be filed within ten (10) days of OCERS staff's Request for a
+- C. Timeline.
+The Expedited Administrative Hearing will be conducted according to the following timeline. - 1.
+Within ten (10) days of the date the Clerk serves the Administrative Record in accordance with Rule 5, each party may lodge with the Clerk any additional written evidence that it seeks to rely on in addition to the Administrative Record. - 2.
+Within thirty (30) days of the date the Clerk serves the Administrative Record, the Applicant will file a Statement of Issues of not more than five (5) pages setting forth the Applicant's contentions. - 3.
+Within ten (10) days after the Clerk serves Appellant's Statement of Issues on Respondent, Respondent will file a Statement of Issues of not more than five (5) pages setting forth its contentions. - 4.
+Within sixty (60) days from the date Respondent files its Statement of Issues, the Hearing Officer will file the Proposed Findings of Fact and Recommended Decision in conformance with Rule 14.
+Notwithstanding the timeframes for objections set out in Rule 14C, objections will be filed within ten (10) days, and responses thereto likewise will be filed within ten (10) days.